ykskb/phrag/README.md

 ### Overview

-**Instantly Operational**

-Phrag creates a GraphQL simply from a RDBMS connection, using schema data such as tables, columns, and primary / foreign keys.
+**Instantly Operational**: Phrag creates a GraphQL simply from a RDBMS connection, using schema data such as tables, columns, and primary / foreign keys.
 All needed is a [database](#requirements).

-**CRUD / SQL Features**

-All tables become queryable as root objects containing nested objects of [relationships](docs/mechanism.md#relationships).
+**CRUD / SQL Features**: all tables become queryable as root objects containing nested objects of [relationships](docs/mechanism.md#relationships).
 [Mutations](docs/mechanism.md#mutations) (`create`, `update` and `delete`) are also created per tables.
 Additionally, [aggregation](docs/sql_feature.md#aggregation), [filter](docs/sql_feature.md#filtering), [sorting](docs/sql_feature.md#sorting) and [pagination](docs/sql_feature.md#pagination) are supported for query operations.

-**Customization**

-Phrag comes with an [interceptor capability](#interceptor-signals) to customize behaviors of GraphQL.
+**Customization**: Phrag comes with an [interceptor capability](#interceptor-signals) to customize behaviors of GraphQL.
 Custom functions can be configured before & after database accesses per tables and operation types, which can make GraphQL more practical with access control, event firing and more.

-**Performance in Mind**

-Phrag's query resolver implements a batched SQL query per nest level to avoid N+1 problem.
+**Performance in Mind**: Phrag's query resolver implements a batched SQL query per nest level to avoid N+1 problem.
 [Load tests](docs/performance.md) have also been performed to verify it scales linear with resources without obvious bottlenecks.

 ### Documentation